elatov/elatov.github.io/_posts/2014-02-13-lemonldap-ng-ldap-saml-google-apps.md

     sudo service httpd start

-Don&#8217;t forget to open up the firewall for port 80, add the following into the **/etc/sysconfig/iptables** file:
+Don't forget to open up the firewall for port 80, add the following into the **/etc/sysconfig/iptables** file:

     -A INPUT -p tcp -m state --state NEW -m tcp --dport 80 -j ACCEPT